stellarwp/stellar-changelog-embed/IMPLEMENTATION-GUIDE.md

    } );
    ```

 3. Customize your template file.
-The template has access to:
+The template uses BEM CSS methodology with the `stellar-changelog-embed` block and has access to:
    - `$changelog_data`: Array of parsed changelog entries
+   - CSS classes follow BEM structure: `stellar-changelog-embed__element--modifier`

 ### JavaScript Event Hooks